chaoss/augur/docs/source/development-guide/make/testing.rst

 .. _GitHub: https://github.com/chaoss/augur/issues

 These commands are used to run specific subsets of unit tests.
-We previously used ``tox`` to manage the test environments, but now use ``pytest`` as the test runner.
+We use ``pytest`` as our test runner.

 --------------